uttkarsh-thakur26/Motion-Sensing-System/README.md

 ## 🚀 About the Project

-Welcome to the **Human Action Recognition System**!
+Welcome to the **Motion Sensing System**!
 This application leverages deep learning to classify human actions based on image datasets.
 It uses a pre-trained **VGG16 model** to achieve high accuracy in recognizing actions from input images.

 ### 🌟 Key Features
 - **Fast and Accurate**: Utilizes a VGG16-based deep learning model.